yingqunpku/azurestoragedemo/README.md

 ## Run the Demo App
 On both Azure and Azure Stack, you have to navigate to the portals to retrieve the URL of the demo application.
-* 1. Navigate to the Resource group blade that you've deployed the app with;
++ Navigate to the Resource group blade that you've deployed the app with;
-2. Click on the resource "myPublicIP";
++ Click on the resource "myPublicIP";
-3. You will get to know the IP address \<IPADDRESS> and DNS name \<DNS> of the app (DNS not applicable for Azure Stack for now).
++ You will get to know the IP address \<IPADDRESS> and DNS name \<DNS> of the app (DNS not applicable for Azure Stack for now).

 Navigate to **http://\<IPADDRESS>:3000** or **http://\<DNS>:3000**.
 Then, you will see the page with a form prefilled with some storage account information.
 Go play with it or, alternatively, you could create a storage account by yourself and play with it on the app.
-Moreover, you could even create a storage account on a different environment and run the app against it, i.e., you could deploy your app in Azure Stack but run the tests against a storage account from Azure Global or Azure China (aka.
-Mooncake).
+Moreover, you could even create a storage account on a different environment and run the app against it, i.e., you could deploy your app in Azure Stack but run the tests against a storage account from Azure Global or Azure China.